AnastasiiaMishchenko/Internationals/Rosemary Poovattil/Lecture Notes/Lecture 3.md

 <a href="#top">Back to top</a>

-**Issue:** When two devices connected in series with the Pi, cannot identify which device is being detected by the Pi
+**Issue 3:** When two devices connected in series with the Pi, cannot identify which device is being detected by the Pi

-**Solution**: The help gave the following solution:
+**Solution**: The *help* gave the following solution:

 Syntax: initialize [serial_port] [noflash] [noupdate]